Set Image Path

 Output Format

-Sets the storage type for the result image.
-Provides four options: Unset, Tiff/GeoTIFF, Erdas Image, and PCIDSK.
-Default is Tiff/GeoTIFF, meaning the original storage type of the image is used for output.
+Sets the storage type for result images.
+Provides four options: Unspecified, Tiff/GeoTIFF, Erdas Image, and PCIDSK.
+Default is Tiff/GeoTIFF, which means using the original storage type of the image for output.

-This will automatically apply to all processes and result data in the workflow production.
+Will be automatically applied to all processes and result data in the workflow production.

 FileType